Chapter 14 RStudio, Git, GitHub Hell

 14.3 Dysfunctional PATH

-I’m pretty sure that most cases of RStudio not automatically detecting the Git executable stem from problems with PATH
+Some cases of RStudio not automatically detecting the Git executable stem from problems with PATH

-.
 This is the set of directories where your computer will look for executables, such as Git (today) or make

-(later in this course).
 Certain methods of Git installation, especially on Windows and/or older OSes, have a higher tendency to put Git in an unconventional location or to fail to add the relevant directory to PATH

 .